portworx/px-docs/scheduler/mesosphere-dcos/framework-cleanup.md

 sudo rm /etc/systemd/system/dcos.target.wants/portworx.service -f sudo systemctl daemon-reload
 ```

 Remove the Portworx config and files from all the nodes
 ```
-sudo rm -rf /etc/pwx
-sudo umount /opt/pwx/oci
-sudo rm -rf /opt/pwx
+sudo chattr -i /etc/pwx/.private.json sudo rm -rf /etc/pwx sudo umount /opt/pwx/oci sudo rm -rf /opt/pwx
 ```

 Also remove the Portworx kernel module from all the nodes
 ```
 sudo rmmod px -f
 ```

 NOTE: If you are going to re-install Portworx, you should wipe out the filesystem from the disks so that they can be picked
 up by Portworx in the next install.
 This can be done by running the wipefs command
 ```
 # Use with care since this will wipe data from that disk